-- favour of larger homes.
-TWBC have identified the Parish as a 'high affordability pressure area'.
-The percentages identified are intended to improve the balance of our housing stock by delivering smaller properties needed by the community. - 187.
-Homes in Goudhurst are in demand.
+- 189. Homes in Goudhurst are in demand.
 There is inward migration of people in the 30-40 age range, generally from London (estate agents survey 2016).
-This, when combined with a higher than average number of children in the Parish, results in a lower than expected average age of 45. - 188.
+This, when combined with a higher than average number of children in the Parish, results in a lower than expected average age of 45. - 190.
 Our intention is to improve the overall balance of housing across the Parish by delivering smaller and more affordable homes thereby improving the overall sustainability of our community.
 We will seek agreement from developers to market new homes to existing residents before they are marketed more widely.